Photography and travel blog

 The infinitely-instagrammable colour palette of Anemi House & Villas

 A traditional Santorini cave house painted pink, lilac, and blue, Anemi House & Villas is as photogenic as the caldera itself.
-It’s laid out like a rabbit warren, with gray stone stairs and private pockets of terrace punctuated by a plunge pool.
+The layout of the house resembles a labyrinthine maze, featuring gray stone staircases and secluded terrace areas interspersed with a plunge pool.
 Shaded by olive and palm trees beside overflowing flower pots, you’ll have a wide choice of places to enjoy a glass of wine in the evening sun.
-The house has everything you could ever want on vacation: An attentive but unobtrusive owner, Dimitris, beautiful monochrome suites varying from bright white to royal blue and hot pink, 360-degree views of the island from the rooftop, outdoor hot tubs, and lots of local markets.
+The house has everything you could ever want on vacation: An attentive but unobtrusive owner, Dimitris; beautiful monochrome suites varying from bright white to royal blue and hot pink; 360-degree views of the island from the rooftop; outdoor hot tubs; and lots of local markets.

 Ikia Kriton

-With the big event due to take place on February 13th 2022 at SoFi Stadium in Los Angeles’ Inglewood district, those lucky enough to obtain a ticket will be clamouring for hot spots to stay nearby.
+With the big event due to take place on February 13th, 2022, at SoFi Stadium in Los Angeles’ Inglewood district, those lucky enough to obtain a ticket will be clamoring for hot spots to stay nearby.
 We’ve picked up the top hotels in great locations for the football, to get ready for the occasion in style.

 The Hoxton, Downtown LA